alten-fullstack-expertise/alten-react-store/Readme.md

 # Alten react store

-A very minimal, easy to setup and use package for global storage in a React application.
+A very minimal, easy to setup and use package for global state in a React application.

 Please keep in mind that this is not the most efficient way to manage global state.
 For larger applications a solution like MobX or Redux is advised.